On the boundary of moduli spaces of log Hodge structures, II: nontrivial torsors: Remarks on

 \section{Remarks on \cite{H}}

-We showed a non-triviality of the torsor in \cite[Proposition 5.8]{H} by the different way from Theorem \ref{no_global_sec}.
-We formulate it by using SL(2)-orbit theorem and cycle spaces.
-At first we show a property of some cycle spaces in Lemma \ref{fix}.
-Using it we show Proposition \ref{no_loc_sec} which is a generalization of \cite[Proposition 5.8]{H}.
-Moreover we observe a property of cycle spaces connecting to Lemma \ref{fix} in the (1,1,1,1)-case in \S \ref{1111sec}.
+We showed the non-triviality of the torsor in \cite[Proposition 5.8]{H} using a different method from Theorem \ref{no_global_sec}.
+We formulate it by using SL(2)-orbit theorem and cycle spaces and give a second proof of the non-triviality result for a special case.
+While this second proof requires some special conditions, the result is stronger than the first one since it says there exists no section over certain open sets around a boundary point.
+A property of some cycle spaces induces this result.
+We observe the property of cycle spaces in the (1,1,1,1)-case explicitly in \S \ref{1111sec}.
 In this section we assume $D$ is not Hermitian symmetric.